fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-3/cs424-fall-2022-project-3.md

 In this project, there will be five deliverables:

-1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a clear description of the dataset, summarizing the most important points, questions, data transformations, encodings, interactions and initial findings (feel free to re-use text from Project 1 and 2).
+1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a clear description of the dataset, summarizing the most important points, questions, data transformations, encodings, interactions and initial findings (feel free to re-use text from Projects 1 and 2).
 Also include a link to your visualization solution (see deliverable 4).
-You should include screenshots with meaningful captions.
-Please put some effort into it as outcomes like this can be helpful when building up a portfolio.
+You should include screenshots with meaningful captions. **Please put some effort into it as outcomes like this can be helpful when building up a portfolio.**

 2) Source code and any necessary data files.

 3) A png image showing your visualization interface.
-I will be linking your web page to the course notes, so please make sure to have a good screenshot.
+I will use your screenshot to link your web page in the course notes, so please make sure to have a good screenshot.

 4) A web page hosting your visualization interface.

 5) A ~5 minute presentation, presenting your visualization interface.
 For the presentation, you should present your interface, interactions and findings, **without** relying on a Powerpoint presentation.
-In other words, in your presentation you should open the webpage hosting your visualization and present it live.
+In other words, for your presentation you should open the webpage hosting your visualization and present it live.

 (1), (2) and (3) should be uploaded to GitHub.
 You should use a web hosting service for (4).
 Presentations will take place in the week of Nov 29.